dollardhingra/dollardhingra.github.io/_posts/2024-10-05-interview-questions-for-candidates.md

 An interview isn’t just an audition for you; it is a due diligence process for the company.
 You are about to invest a significant portion of your waking life into this organization.
 You need to know if their “agile environment” is actually chaotic, if their “fast-paced culture” actually means 60-hour weeks, and if their “modern stack” is actually legacy spaghetti code wrapped in a Docker container.

-Here is your checklist for the “Reverse Interview”—the questions that dig past the job description and reveal what life is actually like on the inside.
+Here is your checklist for the “Reverse Interview”-the questions that dig past the job description and reveal what life is actually like on the inside.

 ---